Everest Base Camp Trek via Phaplu

 For a truly unforgettable perspective, you should also enjoy a side trek to Kala Patthar.
 It is unbeatable and offers you panoramic views of the Khumbu Icefall, Nuptse’s sharp ridges, Pumori, and the eastern flanks of Everest itself.

 Now, cultural immersion is equally rewarding.
 The Sherpa groups inhabit the lower Solukhumbu villages, practicing centuries-old farming and mountaineering traditions.
-You should expect to see ancient gompas, chortens, and prayer walls, and if your trek coincides with festivals like Mani Rimdu at Tengboche Monastery, Lhosar, or seasonal harvest celebrations, you will experience local traditions firsthand.
+You should expect to see ancient gompas, chortens, and prayer walls, and if your trek coincides with festivals like Mani Rimdu at Tengboche Monastery, Lhosar, or seasonal harvest celebrations, you experience local traditions firsthand.

 Let Nepal Trekking Experts be the ones to guide you via the Jiri route, with options such as the challenging Everest Three Passes or the Gokyo Valley Trek available to further extend the adventure.